Skip to main content

 (March 30, 2015) — A beautiful campus and a litter-free campus go hand-in-hand, and groups at the University of Kentucky will be able to care for their own piece of Wildcat country during the month of April.
 A new element of the Pick It Up campaign, the Adopt-a-Spot program encourages registered UK student organizations, UK offices and other groups to participate in weekly clean-ups to eliminate litter at UK.

-During the month of April, groups that adopt a spot are responsible for making their defined zone litter-free once a week and documenting their efforts
+During the month of April, groups that adopt a spot are responsible for making their defined zone litter-free once a week and documenting their efforts.
+A photo of the litter collected each week with the front page of that day's Kentucky Kernel newspaper must be sent to

 By Guy Spriggs